Skip to content

 ESP8266 has only software and supports 5 PWM channels.
 PWM and PWMi GPIOs are used in two modes depending on SetOption15: either as lights or as pure PWM.

 ESP32 has hardware PWM support, named ledc, up to 16 channels depending on CPU type.
 You can mix lights and pure PWM channels.
-The first 5 PWM are reserved for lights, unless SetOption15 0.
+The first 5 PWM channels are reserved for lights, unless SetOption15 0.
 For pure PWM GPIOs, you can assign any PWM number, they don't need to be continuous.
 For example you can use PWM 1/2/3 for a 3-channel RGB light, and PWM 6 & PWM 10 for pure PWM at the same time.

 CPU type PWM channels